notteddydev/reimagined_lamp/README.md

 ### ToDo (AddressBook)

-- Swap landline for manyToMany phone number to address.
-Allows for fax, landline, archiving, etc.
 - Swap typing for ManyToManyField.
 - Find out why profession seems to get overridden by email address when scanning qr code on iphone.
 - vcard object for setting / getting properties of a vcard?
 Useful for import / export